Get a free, no obligation personal loan quote with rates as low as 9.99%

 As mentioned earlier, certain provinces (as well as municipalities) offer a rebate on land transfer taxes for first-time homebuyers, including Ontario, British Columbia, and PEI.

-First‑time buyers who purchase a house with a value up to $368,000 will receive a rebate that covers the full amount of land transfer tax that they owe.
-For first‑time buyers who purchase a house with a price greater than $368,000, they will receive the maximum rebate of $4,000 and have to cover the remaining balance themselves.
+First‑time buyers who purchase a house with a value of up to $368,000 will receive a rebate that covers the full land transfer tax.
+First‑time buyers who purchase a house with a price greater than $368,000 will receive the maximum rebate of $4,000 and have to cover the remaining balance themselves.

 • Be a Canadian citizen or permanent resident of Canada